BalaM314/fish-commands/docs/info.md

 The tag function formats `args.target` (a FishPlayer) as the player's colored name, and `args.target.rank` (a Rank) as the rank's colored name.

 `outputSuccess()` prints text with a green color, so the text `'s rank is` between the interpolation values should be colored green, too.
 This is handled correctly, no matter how many color tags are in the player's name.

+The `f` function also behaves differently if it is being run from a chat command or a console command, using the correct color syntax automatically.

 ## History
 * This plugin was originally written in js, by Brandons404.
 It was created in October 2022.